Rafael of Orléans-Braganza

-Rafael of Orléans-Braganza (Rafael de Orleans e Bragança), (born 24 April 1986), is a member of the Imperial House of Brazil.
-He is the heir presumptive to his childless uncle Prince Bertrand, the current head of the Vassouras branch of the House of Orléans-Braganza, and one of two claimants to the defunct Brazilian throne, following the death of his father in November 2024.
-He is the 3x-great-grandson of Brazil's last emperor, Dom Pedro II, being one of six family members still alive.
+Rafael of Orléans-Braganza (Rafael de Orléans e Bragança; born 24 April 1986) is a member of the Imperial House of Brazil and the heir presumptive to his uncle, Bertrand of Orléans-Braganza, the current head of the Vassouras branch of the House of Orléans-Braganza and one of the two principal claimants to the defunct Brazilian throne.

+He became heir presumptive on 8 November 2024, following the death of his father, Prince Antônio.
+A great-great-great-grandson of Brazil’s last emperor, Pedro II of Brazil, he is regarded by supporters of the Vassouras line as the current holder of the courtesy title of Prince Imperial of Brazil.

 Family

 Born in Petrópolis, Brazil on 26 April 1986, he is the third child and second son of Prince Antônio de Orleans e Bragança and Princess Christine of Ligne.
 He has an older brother and sister, Prince Pedro Luiz and Princess Amélia and a younger sister, Princess Maria Gabriela.
-His name in full is Rafael Antonio Maria José Francisco Miguel Gabriel Gonzaga de Orléans e Bragança e Ligne His paternal grandparents were Prince Pedro Henrique of Orléans-Bragança, one of two claimants to be head of the Brazilian Imperial House, and Princess Maria Elisabeth of Bavaria.
+His name in full is Rafael Antonio Maria José Francisco Miguel Gabriel Gonzaga de Orléans e Bragança e Ligne.

+His paternal grandparents were Prince Pedro Henrique of Orléans-Bragança, one of two claimants to be head of the Brazilian Imperial House, and Princess Maria Elisabeth of Bavaria.
 His maternal grandparents were Antoine, 13th Prince of Ligne, and Princess Alix of Luxembourg.
 His mother's family, the House of Ligne, is one of the oldest and most prominent Wallonian noble families still extant in Belgium.
 Christine is a niece of Grand Duke Jean, who reigned in Luxembourg until his abdication in 2000.